Side by side: Women, men and inclusive leadership

-One evening twelve years ago, I (Margaret from the UGM team) was asked to speak to the top 60 leaders in a financial institution about women’s progression into senior roles.
+One evening some 16 years ago, I (Margaret from the UGM team) was asked to speak to the top 60 leaders in a financial institution about women’s progression into senior roles.
 The audience was almost entirely male (and Anglo-Celt).
 I outlined the case for broadening the leadership talent pool.
 People nodded, a little bored.
 But then, as I went on, you could have heard the proverbial pin drop.
-I pointed out that that, if the talent pool was larger and the organisation didn’t grow by a similar amount, there was a simple implication.
+I pointed out that, if the talent pool was larger and the organisation didn’t grow by a similar amount, there was a simple implication.
 With greater competition for every role, the standard would go up.
 The mediocre among them would no longer make the grade.
 No-one spoke for a while.
 Many shifted uneasily.
 In the Q&A that followed, the group stressed that, while they were committed to change in theory, it would need to be incremental, over time and reflect prevailing (masculine) social norms.

 Probably not.
 It would be unacceptable to be so lukewarm about gender equality.
 These days most organisations state publicly that they are taking action to increase the number of women leaders.
 In the last twelve years, there has been progress.
 Many organisational practices have begun to change.
 Discrimination has been publicly challenged, including in the courts.
 Organisations have become more inclined to reward talent over gender.
 There’s more evidence of family-friendly policies and flexible work practices.
 There are mentoring and networking initiatives to promote women’s visibility.